variablecolor/sdk/docs/ios-readme.md

 - [Realm](https://realm.io/docs/objc/latest/) - Required by Variable SDK for storing internal data.
 - [ZipArchive](https://github.com/ZipArchive/ZipArchive) - Used for zip file manipulation
 - [Kingfisher](https://github.com/onevcat/Kingfisher) - Used for image caching in the demo project (not required by SDK.
-Added to the demo using [Carthage](https://github.com/Carthage/Carthage)).
+Added to the demo using Swift Package Manager).
 - [ScrollableGraphView](https://github.com/philackm/ScrollableGraphView) - Used for spectral graphs in the demo project (not required by SDK.
-Added to the demo using [Carthage](https://github.com/Carthage/Carthage)).
+Added to the demo manually).

 ## Integrating with your own app